 Measles can cause very serious illness.
 In addition to a fever, rash and other symptoms, your child could get brain swelling (encephalitis) or experience seizures, hearing loss or even death.
-In fact, about one in three children suffer severe complications like ear infections with a risk of permanent hearing loss, pneumonia, and swelling of the brain (encephalitis).
+In fact, about one in 10 children suffer severe complications like ear infections with a risk of permanent hearing loss, pneumonia, and swelling of the brain (encephalitis).

 If you think your child has been exposed to measles, and your child has NOT been fully immunized (with two doses of measles vaccine), dial 811 for Health Link before visiting any healthcare provider or facility.
 The registered nurse who answers your call will guide you on the appropriate next steps for your child.

 Symptoms of measles are: